mlanser/f451-enviro/README.md

 NOTE: You can run this app in demo mode on (almost) any device even without the Enviro+ HAT.
 It will then create random numbers and can send output to the `logger` when log level is `DEBUG` or when `--debug` flag is used.

-### Installing from Github using `pip`
+### Installing from GitHub using `pip`

-You can use `pip install` to install this module directly from Github as follows:
+You can use `pip install` to install this module directly from GitHub as follows:

 ```bash
 $ pip install 'f451-enviro @ git+https://github.com/mlanser/f451-enviro.git'